TU-Delft-DCC/TU-Delft-DCC.github.io/docs/infrastructure/intro_servers.md

 Some considerations:

-* ICT provides the server, operating system and network access.
+* ICT provides the server, operating system, and network access.
 * Users are granted administrator privileges, allowing them to install any required software, provided it complies with the conditions specified in the request form.
 * Access can be granted to both TU Delft members and external users.
 * ICT provides daily backups, restoration services, and virus scanning for Windows servers.